Flensburg stabbing incident

-On 30 May 2018, a female police officer traveling on a high-speed train in Flensburg, Germany, was stabbed by a knifeman who next attacked a male passenger who came to her aid.
-The perpetrator was then shot by the officer.
-The motive behind the stabbing is not yet clear.
-The incident is not considered terrorism.
+The Flensburg stabbing incident occurred on 30 May 2018, when a female police officer traveling off-duty on a high-speed train in Flensburg, Germany, was stabbed by an Eritrean man.
+He then attacked a male passenger who came to her aid.
+The perpetrator was then shot and killed by the police officer.
+The motive behind the stabbing was not clear.
+The man was a refugee, who had arrived in Germany in September 2015 and had a history of violent altrications.
+The incident was not considered terrorism.